DefinitionThis section has been translated automatically.

 - Reactive perforating collagenosis

 - epidermoid cysts

 - Extracutaneous side effects: diarrhea, lymphopenia, bleeding, arterial hypertension, nausea, vomiting, fatigue syndrome.

 - Autier J (2008) Prospective study of the cutaneous adverse effects of sorafenib, a novel multikinase inhibitor.
 Arch Dermatol 144:886-892

-- Wozel G et al (2010) Undesirable dermatological effects in therapeutic inhibition of the VEGF pathway.
+Wozel G et al (2010) Adverse dermatologic effects associated with therapeutic inhibition of the VEGF pathway.
 JDDG 8: 243-249